0xtal4/buffer-overflow-exercises/README.md

 bottom of memory                                             top of memory
 ```

+</br>There is a simple trick here, when **foo** is executing ```ret``` the saved return is popped from the stack and jumped to.
-</br>In order to change the execution flow we want to change the saved eip to skip the “Do not” print.
+In order to change the execution flow we want to overwrite the saved eip to skip the “Do not” print.

 After understanding the security flaw we can **overwrite the return address** by exploiting the buffer overflow.
 We’ll craft the payload like this: 24 characters for padding + main’s ebp + new return address

 The line we need to jump to is line <main +40> 0x080486d0